DiegoBarMor/volgrids/README.md

 * implement: raise an error if a format file is opened with the wrong function
 * make a common App class
   * make them responsible of calling ParserConfig.apply_config
-  * move the ParserArgs instantation out of them?
-* improve the ParserArgs classes (could avoid some code repetition)
+  * add tests for parameters being directly passed to the App classes (instead of parsing the CLI arguments)
 * standard ini files use ; instead of # for comments
+* USER_MODE shouldn't be a global in _core, but defined instead by the other modules when needed

 ## SMIFFER
 * maybe: replace the RNDS trimming with a faster method